-In January of 2011, the Health Products Regulation Group (HPRG) of Singapore’s Health Sciences Authority (HSA ) held a regulatory workshop on Good Manufacturing Practices for Medicinal Products Manufacturers.
+In trying to work out what is in the PIC/S GMP Pipeline we examined the Health Products Regulation Group (HPRG) of Singapore’s Health Sciences Authority (HSA) held a regulatory workshop on Good Manufacturing Practices for Medicinal Products Manufacturers held in January 2011.

 One session, conducted by the HSA’s Boon Meow Hoe traced the history, current applicability and future trends of PIC/S GMP.
 Below is a summary of his presentation.

 To ensure Guides to GMP reflect advances in technology and maintain their effectiveness, bodies such as the PIC/S and ICH continue to update and include the latest thinking and strategies relevant to GMP.

 For the first time, the PIC/S has beaten the EU ‘to the punch’ by adopting the revised “Explanatory notes for pharmaceutical manufacturers on the preparation of a site master file” PE008-4, on January 1, 2011.
 The EU is yet to adopt this explanatory note.

 Also, on the 1st of January, 2011, the PIC/S adopted a revision to the “Recommendation on the Validation of Aseptic Processes document, PI007-6.
 The Malaysian /Kuala Lumpur agency has adopted this document, with changes to section 5.2, regarding low selectivity and growth promotion tests.